vodaioan03/university-languages/Assigments/a8_problem/README.md

 Create an application to:
 1. Manage clients and books.
 The user can add, remove, update, and list both clients and books.
 [DONE]
 2. Rent or return a book.
 A client can rent an available book.
 A client can return a rented book at any time.
 Only available books (those which are not currently rented) can be rented.
+[DONE]
 3. Search for clients or books using any one of their fields (e.g. books can be searched for using id, title or author).
-The search must work using case-insensitive, partial string matching, and must return all matching items.
+The search must work using case-insensitive, partial string matching, and must return all matching items.[DONE]
 4. Create statistics:
     - Most rented books.
 This will provide the list of books, sorted in descending order of the number of times they were rented.
+[DONE]
     - Most active clients.
-This will provide the list of clients, sorted in descending order of the number of book rental days they have (e.g. having 2 rented books for 3 days each counts as 2 x 3 = 6 days).
+This will provide the list of clients, sorted in descending order of the number of book rental days they have (e.g. having 2 rented books for 3 days each counts as 2 x 3 = 6 days).[DONE]
     - Most rented author.
 This provides the list of book authors, sorted in descending order of the number of rentals their books have.

 ### 5. Activity Planner